PhungXuanAnh/django-rest-framework-sample/README.md

 ### 4.3.1.
 Common serializer

-This type of serializer you don't need to specify your model, but you must declare all neccessary fields manually
+This type of serializer you don't need to specify your model, but you must declare all necessary fields manually

 Ex: **MusicianSerializer** [music/serializers.py](music/serializers.py)